arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 Actual   :<java.lang.ArithmeticException>
 ```

-In addition, there might be cases where we want to verify some information about the exception, such as the error message or the cause.
+In some cases, we want to verify information about the exception, such as the error message or the cause.
 In such cases we can capture the thrown exception:

 ```java
 @Test